nutanix-japan/hycu-Japanese/hycu/hycu.rst

 Overview
 ++++++++

-HYCU is the only solution built from the ground up to deliver a full suite of backup capabilities for Nutanix AHV and ESXi clusters, eliminating a key barrier to entry for AHV prospects.
+HYCU is the only solution built from the ground up to deliver a full suite of backup capabilities for Nutanix AHV and ESXi clusters.
 HYCU can be used to backup Nutanix VMs, Volumes, and Nutanix Files deployments.

 As pure software, HYCU can help grow Nutanix deals as additional nodes are positioned to act as a backup target for workloads.

 HYCU also fully supports non-Nutanix ESXi and Physical Windows Server environments, allowing customers migrating to Nutanix from legacy platforms a single backup solution.
-HYCU is able to backup the following Applications and File Services on Nutanix:
+HYCU is able to backup any application in a consistent manner using pre/post exec framework, and has special integration with the following Applications and File Services on Nutanix:

 - Microsoft SQL Server (including failover and Availability Groups)
 - Microsoft Exchange Server (including Database Availability Group (DAG))
 - Microsoft Active Directory
 - Oracle Database
+- Microsoft Failover Cluster
+- SAP HANA
 - Nutanix Files
-- Microsoft SQL Failover Cluster
-- SAP HANA
 - Nutanix Volume Groups
+- A-sync and Near-sync snapshots

-HYCU can be bundled with Nutanix's Secondary Storage Offering, Nutanix Mine
+HYCU can be bundled with Nutanix's Secondary Storage Offering, Nutanix Mine.

 .. figure:: images/mine_hycu_logo.png